 The innocent “you’ve put on a little weight” soon turned into the astonishing “how much weight have you gained?!”
 I had quite rapidly transformed from a lean 57 kilos to a staggering 88 kilos.
-My 26-inch-waist denims refused to button.
-The halo of flab surrounding my tummy and cheeks that had taken to resembling super-sized gumballs, bore testimony to this unseemly metamorphosis.
+My 26-inch-waist denim refused to button.
+The halo of flab surrounding my tummy and cheeks that had taken to resembling super-sized gumballs bore testimony to this unseemly metamorphosis.

 Drifting slowly into depression, I was trapped in a labyrinth of self-despair and hopelessness.
 Gazing helplessly into this void, I soon turned to anorexia to shed the kilos.
 Seeing my state, and limited diet of two apples a day, Pratim, my boyfriend, became extremely concerned.
 He tried to cheer me up by bringing my favourite prawn curry but its unfortunate fate lay in the garbage bin.
 After two weeks of starvation, he found my emaciated, weak body in the kitchen holding onto a half-eaten bag of Pringles.